Organized crime in London, Ontario: Annihilators Motorcycle Club

 Although the Annihilators clubhouse was for period of time located in Chatham, they were involved in several crimes including murders in the city of London.
 Their clubhouse would eventually be relocated to St. Thomas and later the nearby Iona Station in the 1990s.
 The club began to frequently do business in London during this period, and were even referred to as the London Annihilators, as many of the club's members resided in London.
 This move saw the number of criminal incidents in the city increase.
 In the mid-1980s, Kellestine became the president of the Annihilators Motorcycle Club in Chatham, when the Holocaust Motorcycle Club "patched-over" to the Richmond Hills-based Annihilators Motorcycle Club.
 Soon after becoming the Annihilators, they relocated to the town of St. Thomas.
 In 1991, the club would relocate again to the nearby hamlet of Iona Station.
 Not long after their St. Thomas clubhouse was raided in 1992, Iona Station is where Kellestine made his residence.
 He had purchased a $50,000 farm in 1982, and bought the adjoining property in 1987.
 This acted as the Annihilators new base of operations.

 Bandidos Motorcycle Club

 In 2001, the Iona Station-based Loners Motorcycle Club (commonly referred to as the London or St. Thomas Loners, as they operated in both areas and many of the club's members lived in the city of London) patched over to the Canadian branch of the Bandidos.
 This chapter was redubbed the "London Bandidos" and wore a "London" side rocker displaying the chapters territory., they were involved in the altercation at the 2002 London Motorcycle Show hosted at the Western Fair Complex (part of the Ontario Biker War).
 They were also involved in the Shedden Massacre in 2006, the trial for which happened in a London court.

 Boullee Boys

-Longtime London street gang that has operated on Boulle Street and the surrounding area, they have been involved in several high-profile incidents since the group's creation.
+Longtime London street gang that has operated on Boullee Street and the surrounding area, they have been involved in several high-profile incidents since the group's creation.